iluwatar/java-design-patterns/filterer/README.md

 title: Filterer
 folder: filterer
 permalink: /patterns/filterer/
-description: Design pattern that helps container-like objects to return filtered version of themselves.# short meta description that shows in Google search results
+description: Design pattern that helps container-like objects to return a filtered version of themselves.# a short meta description that shows in Google search results
 categories:
  - Functional
 tags: